yairkrn/brainiac/docs/index.rst

-.. virtual-brain documentation master file, created by sphinx-quickstart on Mon Dec  2 21:38:43 2019.
+.. brainiac documentation master file, created by sphinx-quickstart on Mon Dec  2 21:38:43 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to virtual-brain's documentation!
+Welcome to Brainiac's documentation!
 =========================================

 .. toctree::